Frequently Asked Questions for TCM and Acupuncture

 What TCM modalities are used at Striving for Health?

-At Striving for Health, the TCM treatments can include herbal and/or dietary therapy, acupuncture, acupressure, moxibustion, and cupping.
+At Striving for Health, the TCM treatments can include herbal and/or dietary therapy, acupuncture, acupressure, moxibustion, cupping, or gua sha.

 What can be treated with acupuncture?